 Kennedy Half Dollar Key Date Values Guide (DDO Errors, Matte, Proof Coins)

 First minted in 1964 to honor the memory of President John F. Kennedy, the Kennedy Half Dollar has served as a medium of exchange and a collectible item for numismatists around the world.
-While most are worth their face value, certain key dates can carry significant numismatic value.
+While most are worth their face value, specific key dates can carry significant numismatic value.

 The obverse features a portrait of President John F. Kennedy, designed by Gilroy Roberts, while the reverse depicts the Presidential Seal.